Koko-Dev/restaurants/README.md

 ## Project Overview: Stage 2:

 To run application:
-  1.    download:  https://github.com/Koko-Dev/mws-restaurant-stage2 to populate the restaurant data.
+  1. Download or clone:  https://github.com/Koko-Dev/mws-restaurant-stage2 to populate the restaurant data.
+Run by:  `node app.js`
-  2. Run:  `node app.js`
-  3. Then download or clone this project https://github.com/Koko-Dev/restaurants
-  4. Run by:  `npm start`
+  2. Then download or clone this project https://github.com/Koko-Dev/restaurants Run by:  `npm start`

   As of this point, the Audit reads:
   ![Lighthouse Audit Results](Audit.png "Lighthouse Audit Results")